szrenwei/inline-manifest-webpack-plugin/README.md

 [
     new HtmlWebpackPlugin(),
-    // if you changed the runtimeChunk's name, you need to sync it here new InlineManifestWebpackPlugin('anothe name')
+    // if you changed the runtimeChunk's name, you need to sync it here new InlineManifestWebpackPlugin('another name')
 ]

 ```
-__Done!__ This will add a script tag which contains the runtime code just before any other scripts.
+__Done!__ This will replace the external script with inline code.